kamkalian/labRollbock/README.md

 In the can we solve some raw materials for oure test in the lab.

 ### Arduino
-In the labRollbock wie use a Arduino Nano.
+In the labRollbock we use a Arduino Nano.
 The power comes from a buckconverter.

 ---